Freedom-Club-Sec/Coldwire-python/COLDWIRE_PROTOCOL.md

 Even though there are no expiration timestamp, client implementations must always authenticate on application startup.

 #### 3.3.
 Authentication Notes
-The reason we do include an expiration timestamp in the `JWT token` is to help reduce metadata emitting from both server, and client.
+The reason we do not include an "expiration timestamp" in the `JWT token`, is to help reduce metadata emitting from both the server, and the client.

 *Coldwire* server operators are recommended to rotate their `JWT secret` every month for cryptographic hyiegene, if you can rotate it more frequently, that is acceptable.
 The protocol does not enforce any `JWT secret` rotations.

 Additionally, even if a user's `JWT token` is compromised, no catastrophic security issues arise, except potential denial-of-service risks for the user.

-Old messages cannot be retrieved and new messages cannot be read, contact list cannot be recovered, etc.
+Old messages cannot be retrieved and new messages cannot be read, full contact list cannot be recovered, etc.

 New contacts can't be verified because the attacker wouldn't know a contact's `SMP` answer, only the real user does.

 If a server `JWT secret` is compromised, no catastrophic security issues arise, except potential denial-of-service risks for the server and its users.

-The reason old and new messages cannot be read, is because we utilize the `Strandlock protocol` for true end-to-end encryption.
+The reason even new messages cannot be read, is because we utilize the `Strandlock protocol` for true end-to-end encryption.

 Messages are not just computationally safe, but in some scenarios, the message become uncrackable even with infinite computing power (to an adversary who only has access to a message's ciphertext, and not KEM's ciphertext, in which case OTP security inherits the algorithms in question security properties).